jonathanulco/laurakalbag-dot-com/content/photos/9/index.md

 {{< figured caption="Slight blurry photo of me and an Oskar who is sick of my shit." >}}

-    {{< imgsrcset original="osky-4" command="Resize" alt="Selfie of me and Oskar the huskamute where I look like I’m trying to be cool and he looks fed up with his ears back." >}}
+    {{< imgsrcset original="osky-4" alt="Selfie of me and Oskar the huskamute where I look like I’m trying to be cool and he looks fed up with his ears back." >}}

 {{< /figured >}}